-My kids are lucky to have Haunt here who enjoys being the grandma that they so need here.
-She is their paternal grandma's sister.
-This last summer she wanted them to spend a week with her in the East and both jumped at the chance.
+My kids are lucky to have Haunt who enjoys being the grandma that they so need here.
+She is their paternal grandma's sister and so their great aunt.
+This last summer they were invited to spend a week with her in the East and both jumped at the chance.
 Molu doesn't like the idea of flying without us but she was willing to brave it just so she could be near this very dear person.
 Kannan was a 'go' from the first.
 They are all set to go again this summer.
 One of the things they enjoyed having at Haunt's place was the shrimp biriyani.
-I found from her that this is not difficult to make for kids since they don't like a lot of things in it.
-Simple enough will do just fine.
+She said it is simple to make since they don't like a lot of things to be put in it.
 Works for me!
-It took a few tries and now kids, H and I have no issues polishing off this in any form.
+It took a few tries to get it right but now we all enjoy this delicious dish.

 In the Mix